-B. Perform a physical examination
+B. Perform a physical examination PGY-1 residents will:

 - a) perform an accurate physical examination that is appropriately targeted to the patient's complaints and medical conditions; and - b) identify pertinent abnormalities using common maneuvers; and - c) accurately track important changes in the physical examination over time in the outpatient and inpatient settings.